cu-astronomical-society/website/README.md

 Every time there is a change to the main branch, the page gets published.
 As such, **only finalised changes should be pushed to the main branch**.
 Any test changes should be pushed to their [own branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).

+    Currently the above is disabled as this is still under active development, and all changes are being made to the main branch.
+Once "v1" is ready this will come into affect.

 To run this locally to test, you should make sure [node.js is installed](https://nodejs.org/en/download), and then (within the base of this repository) run `npm install`.
 That should install all the required packages allowing you to then run `npm run dev` which will serve a local instance at [localhost:4321](http://localhost:4321) which updates with saved changes in root directory.